adedayo/checkmate/README.md

 1. Detecting hard-coded secrets in code and configuration files

 ## Installation
-Prebuilt binaries may be found for your operating system here: https://github.com/adedayo/checkmate/releases
+Pre-built binaries may be found for your operating system here: https://github.com/adedayo/checkmate/releases

 For macOS X, you could install via brew as follows:
 ```bash